High accuracy post-Newtonian and numerical relativity comparisons involving higher modes for eccentric binary black holes and a dominant mode eccentric inspiral-merger-ringdown model: A dominant mode model

-The performance of the model can be assessed from the plots presented in Fig.~\ref{fig:td-model-q123-amp} as well as from the mismatch plots displayed in the left panel of Fig.~\ref{fig:match_ecc_temp}.
-Since all 20 hybrids were utilised in calibrating the model, these models are tested against an independent waveform \textsc{ENIGMA}~\cite{Chen:2020lzc}.
-For this comparison we choose to sample a parameter space which is not identical to the calibration set (hybrids).
-We choose to generate both the target (ENIGMA) and the template (dominant eccentric model) by randomly sampling values of a reference eccentricity ($e_0$), mass ratio ($q$) and reference mean anomaly ($l_0$) in range $0\lesssim e_0\lesssim0.2$, $1\lesssim q\lesssim3$, and $-\pi\leq l_0\leq\pi$ respectively.
-The mismatch plot obtained is shown in the right panel of Fig.~\ref{fig:match_ecc_temp}.
+The performance of the model can be assessed from the plots against hybrids presented in Fig.~\ref{fig:td-model-q123-amp}, as well as from the mismatch plots displayed in Fig.~\ref{fig:match_ecc_temp}.
+Mismatches with our dominant mode model are smaller compared to those with $(2, |2|)$ mode quasi-circular templates of \textsc{SEOBNRv4}~\cite{PhysRevD.95.044028}, in particular at low mass range for almost all cases.
+Note that the target hybrids used in these mismatch computations shown in Fig.~\ref{fig:match_ecc_temp} include only the ($2, |2|$) modes so as to assess the actual performance of the dominant mode model.
+Since all 20 hybrids were utilised in calibrating the model, these models are tested against the independent waveform family (also calibrated against NR simulations) ENIGMA~\cite{Chen:2020lzc}.
+For this comparison, we choose to sample a parameter space that is not identical to the calibration set (hybrids).
+We choose to generate both the target (ENIGMA) and the template (dominant eccentric model) by randomly sampling values of a reference eccentricity ($e_0$), mass ratio ($q$), and reference mean anomaly ($l_0$) in the range $0.1\lesssim e_0\lesssim0.2$, $1\lesssim q\lesssim3$, and $-\pi\leq l_0\leq\pi$, respectively.
+The mismatch plot obtained is shown in the bottom-right panel of Fig.~\ref{fig:match_ecc_temp}.
+Additionally, for comparison, mismatches of ENIGMA with quasi-circular \textsc{SEOBNRv4}~\cite{PhysRevD.95.044028} templates are displayed in the bottom-left panel.
+Clearly, our model seems to do better compared to the circular templates at low mass end ($M\lesssim$100$M_{\odot}$), while mismatches are comparable for heavier systems.
+The larger mismatches observed at the low mass end might be due to the differences between the inspiral inputs that go in our model and those in ENIGMA~\cite{Chen:2020lzc}.
+It is also worth noting that these mismatches are significantly larger for mass ratios $q\geq2$ (dashed curves) compared to near equal mass cases (solid curves) irrespective of the choice of eccentricity or mean anomaly.
+These may be interesting aspects to investigate in a future work or during an independent review of current waveforms.\\